crush-on-anechka/MP_helper/README.md

 # MP_helper

-MP_helper is designed and created for my personal use, it helps me run ads for my workshop via VK.com's market platform by parsing, storing, processing and delivering historical data and thereby providing better performance of my ads.
+MP_helper is designed and created for my personal use (although every user would kill for it!), it helps me run ads for my workshop via VK.com's market platform by parsing, storing, processing and delivering historical data and thereby providing better performance of my ads.

 ## stack
 - [FastApi]